karthik1718php/ticket-support-system/README.md

 ## Objective

 Develop a basic version of a customer support ticket system that allows users to submit support requests.
-The primary focus is on user registration, ticket submission, and viewing submitted tickets.

-Laravel is accessible, powerful, and provides tools required for large, robust applications.

 ## Core Requirements:

  Laravel Project Setup:
     First of all, we need to get a fresh Laravel 11 version application using below command, So open your terminal OR command prompt and run below command:

+    composer create-project laravel/laravel ticket-support-system

 ## Run below command to install laravel ui package by below command: